nasa/fprime/Svc/FramingProtocol/docs/sdd.md

 for transmission to the ground.
 `Svc::Deframer` uses a deframing protocol to extract data from frames received from the ground.
-The `FramingProtocol` library allows each these components to operate with any one of several protocols.
+The `FramingProtocol` library allows each of these components to operate with any one of several protocols.
 Each protocol corresponds to a different implementation of an interface provided by this library.